 Week 2: Small Sparks of Hope

 If week 1 was survival mode, week 2 is when you might start to see tiny glimmers of improvement.
-Don’t get discouraged if progress feels microscopic â I remember celebrating the first time Rue wagged her tail from the crate like it was the best thing I’d ever seen.
+Don’t get discouraged if progress feels microscopic â I remember celebrating the first time Heidi wagged her tail from the crate like it was the best thing I’d ever seen.

 Week 2 Goals: